libra/website/docs/my-first-transaction.md

 ## Run A Local Validator Node

-To start a validator node locally on your computer that creates its own blockchain network (not connected to the Libra testnet), change to the libra folder of your Libra Core installation and run libra_swarm as instructed below:
+To start a validator node locally on your computer that creates its own blockchain network (not connected to the Libra testnet), change to the libra folder of your Libra Core installation, and run libra_swarm as instructed below:

 ```bash
 $ cd ~/libra
 $ cargo run -p libra_swarm -- -s
 ```

-`-p libra_swarm` - causes cargo to run the libra_swarm package which starts a local blockchain consisting of one node.
+`-p libra_swarm` - causes cargo to run the libra_swarm package, which starts a local blockchain consisting of one node.

 `-s` option starts a local client to connect to the local blockchain.